msp-strath/spls-16/index.md

 #### Jan de Muijnck (St Andrews)

-Title: Type-Driven Design of Communicating Systems using Idris
+##### Type-Driven Design of Communicating Systems using Idris

-Abstract: TBA
+TBA

 #### Craig McLaughlin (Edinburgh)

-Title: The essence of Frank programming
+##### The essence of Frank programming

-Abstract: Frank is a strict functional language supporting algebraic effects (a la Plotkin & Power) and handlers (a la Plotkin & Pretnar) within an effect type system.
+Frank is a strict functional language supporting algebraic effects (a la Plotkin & Power) and handlers (a la Plotkin & Pretnar) within an effect type system.
 Key to the design is the generalisation of functions to